What Are Mushrooms?

 Here are some popular ways to add more mushrooms to your diet:

-- Add mushrooms into a stir-fry alongside other vegetables
+- Add them into a stir-fry with other vegetables.